Maronite Church: Independent Lebanon

-Following the first decades of independence, the Maronite patriarchs Antun ‘Arıdah and his successor Bolos Meouchi placed a crucial role (among other things in establishing relations with the state of Israel), a role that increased due to the failure of the Lebanese state and its institutions in the later half of the 20th century.
+Following the first decades of independence after World War II, the Maronite patriarch Antun ‘Arıdah and his successor Bolos Meouchi placed a crucial role (among other things in establishing relations with the state of Israel), a role that increased due to the failure of the Lebanese state and its institutions in the second half of the 20th century.

-Clerics of the Maronite Church, led by Archbishop Pietro Sfair, participated in the Second Vatican Council as Council Fathers, and had an instrumental role in the drafting of Nostra aetate and promoting fraternal relations with both Judaism and Islam.
+Clerics of the Maronite Church, led by Archbishop Pietro Sfair, participated in the Second Vatican Council as Council Fathers and played an instrumental role in the drafting of Nostra aetate and promoting fraternal relations with both Judaism and Islam.

-The Lebanese Civil War (1975-1990) consumed the Maronite Church with some 670,000 Christians being replaced as a result of the war.
+The Lebanese Civil War (1975–1990) consumed the Maronite Church with some 670,000 Christians being replaced as a result of the war.

-In Orientale lumen, the Apostolic Letter to the Churches of the East, issued 2 May 1995, Pope John Paul II quotes Orientalium Ecclesiarum, the Second Vatican Council's Decree on the Eastern Catholic Churches:It has been stressed several times that the full union of the Catholic Eastern Churches with the Church of Rome which has already been achieved must not imply a diminished awareness of their own authenticity and originality.
+In Orientale lumen, an Apostolic Letter to the churches of the East, issued 2 May 1995, Pope John Paul II quotes Orientalium Ecclesiarum, the Second Vatican Council's Decree on the Eastern Catholic Churches:It has been stressed several times that the full union of the Catholic Eastern Churches with the Church of Rome which has already been achieved must not imply a diminished awareness of their own authenticity and originality.
 Wherever this occurred, the Second Vatican Council has urged them to rediscover their full identity, because they have "the right and the duty to govern themselves according to their own unique disciplines.
 For these are guaranteed by ancient tradition and seem to be better suited to the customs of their faithful and to the good of their souls."

 Patriarch Sfeir's personal commitment accelerated liturgical reforms in the 1980s and 1990s.
 In 1992 he published a new Maronite Missal.
-This represents an attempt to return to the original form of the Antiochene Liturgy, removing the liturgical Latinization of past centuries.
-There are six Anaphoras.
+This represents an attempt to return to the original form of the Antiochene liturgy, removing the liturgical Latinization of past centuries.
+There are six anaphoras.

-Between 2003 and 2006 the largest Maronite synod since the Lebanese Council of 1736 took place.
-One of the most important outcomes was the decision to strengthen relations between local, Lebanese institutions and the Maronite institutions and communities abroad.
+Between 2003 and 2006, the largest Maronite synod since the Lebanese Council of 1736 took place.
+One of the most important outcomes was the decision to strengthen relations between local Lebanese institutions and the Maronite institutions and communities abroad.
 Patriarch Sfeir stated that Sacrosanctum concilium and the Roman liturgical changes following Vatican II apply to the Maronite Church.
-Sancrosanctum Concilium says, "Among these principles and norms there are some which can and should be applied both to the Roman rite and also to all the other rites.
+Sancrosanctum Concilium states that "Among these principles and norms there are some which can and should be applied both to the Roman rite and also to all the other rites.
 The practical norms which follow, however, should be taken as applying only to the Roman rite, except for those which, in the very nature of things, affect other rites as well."
-There has also been a revival of the eremitic tradition of the Maronite Church which also resulted in a repopulation of the Qadisha valley by Maronites and other Christians.
+There has also been a revival of the eremitic tradition in the Maronite Church, which also resulted in a repopulation of the Qadisha valley by Maronites and other Christians.